 Skip to content

 The Google Chrome built on the Chromium project allows submitting the missing features and bugs to fix.
-These bugs based on severity and priority are fixed in the next updates or builds.
-We can also send the feature requests that developers might consider based on the feasibility.
-You need to carefully follow the procedure and file in every detail requested in the bug template.
+These bugs will be fixed in the next updates or build based on severity and priority.

-Pre-requisites for Reporting
+Pre-requisites for Reporting Bugs

 Before we list out the steps to carry out the aforementioned task, there are a few important things that you need to be aware of.
 First off, let’s discuss the bugs and issues, after which we shall turn our attention to the feature request part.